All About Eve (South Korean TV series)

-All About Eve (Korean: 이브의 모든것) is a 2000 South Korean television series starring Chae Rim and Kim So-yeon.
+All About Eve (Korean: 이브의 모든것) is a 2000 South Korean television series starring Jang Dong-gun, Chae Rim, Han Jae-suk and Kim So-yeon.
 The series focuses on two beautiful, young TV news reporters competing for the top position at the network they work for.
 It aired on MBC from April 26 to July 6, 2000, on Wednesdays and Thursdays at 21:55 (KST) for 20 episodes.

 Besides sharing a title and the premise of female rivalry, this drama has nothing to do with the 1950 film of the same name starring Bette Davis.